 Guidelines for BCConference Organisers (coming soon)

 The next BCC PhD Thesis Prize in Combinatorics for an outstanding UK PhD thesis in the field of Combinatorics, broadly interpreted, will be awarded at the British Combinatorial Conference in 2026.
-Details of the nomination process are expected to be similar (but not necessarily identical) to those published below, applicable to the BCC Thesis Prize 2024.
+As of 2025, the prize is known as the Bailey-Cameron Combinatorics PhD Thesis prize, after Professors Rosemary A. Bailey and Peter J. Cameron; see here for more information.

 Eligibility.
 A PhD thesis is eligible for the prize if the PhD was awarded by a UK university in the two years prior to the cut-off date (inclusive) specified below, and if the topic of the PhD thesis is in the area of Combinatorics.

 Nominations.
-Nominations are made by the thesis supervisor via the form below, with the following documents attached in electronic form:
+Nominations should normally be made by the PhD supervisor or one of the PhD examiners, with the following documents attached in electronic form:

 Award.
-The prize will be awarded at the 30th British Combinatorial Conference at Queen Mary University of London (1 July – 5 July 2024).
+The prize will be awarded at the 31st British Combinatorial Conference at Cardiff University (6 July – 10 July 2026).
 The prize winner will normally be expected to attend this meeting, and will be invited to give a prize lecture.

 Funding.
 The prize (£1000) is funded by the Heilbronn Institute for Mathematical Research and the Institute of Combinatorics and its Applications, and supported by Cambridge University Press.